tkiat/my-writings-public/blog/software/app-and-os/chrome-firefox-bookmark-backup.md

 ### Firefox

 Your bookmark is stored in `~/.mozilla/firefox/xxxxxx/bookmarkbackups/*.jsonlz4`.
-It is hard to know exactly what the aforementioned `xxxxxx` is so I hardcode the exact path in my script and let it immediately exits if not found.
+It is hard to know exactly what the aforementioned `xxxxxx` is so I hardcode the exact path in my script and let it immediately exit if not found.
 Note that the Firefox bookmark is stored in the `*.jsonlz4` format, which can be decoded by using a utility like `dejsonlz4` (I installed it using nix).
-You can use the JSON equivalent to restore your bookmarks from Firefox settings.
+You can use the JSON equivalent to restore your bookmarks on the settings menu.

 ```sh
 #!/usr/bin/env dash